loonwerks/INSPECTA-models/isolette/verus.md

     A file option at the top of the file has already been added that will regenerate Microkit code to the [hamr/microkit](./hamr/microkit/) directory.
 You can manually edit that entry or use the option form to edit or insert entries.
 That can be launched by opening the Command Palette and typing ``HAMR SysML Codegen Configurator``

     ![configurator](./figures/codeive-configurator.png)

 1. Run codegen

     Open the Command Pallette and type ``HAMR SysML Codegen``.
 Select ``Microkit`` from the list of target platforms.

-1. Open a Rust crate that has Verus contracts in Codium.
+1. Open the Manage Heat Source (MHS) Rust crate in Codium.

     Threads that should be implemented in Rust are specified using the ``HAMR::Microkit_Language`` property (e.g. for the [MHS](./sysml/Regulate.sysml#L441)).